 Using masking tape, everyday objects, and open floor space, this activity allows your students to create their very own wacky maze and program Sphero to navigate through it successfully.
 After students have gone through the maze to find the best route through, they’ll create a program using block-based coding and the Blocks canvas in the Sphero Edu app that will instruct their Sphero robot to complete the maze.

-Here’s an expert tip: If you haven’t already, now is the perfect time to pick up your own Sphero robot with the Sphero Mini At-Home Learning Kit!
+Here’s an expert tip: If you haven’t already, now is the perfect time to pick up your own Sphero robot with the Sphero Mini Activity Kit!

 5. Matching Math